chetali-1004/chetali-1004/README.md

 # 💫 About Me:
 Welcome to my GitHub profile!
 I'm Chetali Goyal, a final-year student at the LNM Institute of Information Technology, pursuing a B.Tech in Electronics and Communication Engineering.
 I have a strong passion for solving real-world problems through technology and am always eager to learn and grow in the field of software development.<br><br><br>Achievements<br>1.
 Top 20 @ Flipkart Grid 6.0<br>2.
 Former SWE Intern'24 @ Microsoft India (R&D) Pvt.
 Ltd.<br>3.
-Finalist @ Bajaj HackRx 5.0<br><br>
+Top 7 @ Bajaj HackRx 5.0<br><br>

 ## 🌐 Socials: